infomark-org/infomark-docs/docs/content/guides/overview.md

 # Development

-This system was developed in the [computer graphics groups](https://uni-tuebingen.de/en/faculties/faculty-of-science/departments/computer-science/lehrstuehle/computergrafik/computer-graphics/) of the University of Tübingen because there are no comparable systems that meet our requirements.
+The initial system was developed in the [computer graphics groups](https://uni-tuebingen.de/en/faculties/faculty-of-science/departments/computer-science/lehrstuehle/computergrafik/computer-graphics/) of the University of Tübingen because there are no comparable systems that meet our requirements.

-# Requirements

-InfoMark has the following minimal requirements:
-- one core for server `infomark serve`  (1GB RAM)
-- one core for each backgound worker `infomark work` (depending on your docker-image size for the programming assignments)

-You might want to sp